JoongHuiKim/JoongHuiKim/README.md

 Education
 ----------
-Master in Engineering, Department of Artificial Intelligence Systems (2021-09 ~ present)
+Master in Engineering, Department of Artificial Intelligence Systems
+Hanyang University, Seoul (2021-09 ~ present)

 <!--
 **JoongHuiKim/JoongHuiKim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.